airborne-commando/OPSEC-OSINT-Tools/README.md

 Will also point out that some of the sources may be 404'd, use the [wayback machine](https://web.archive.org/) for a snapshot or [archive](https://archive.ph/).

+> [!NOTE] it's best to update the forks due to monero address changes and other updates and findings.

 # OSINT/OPSEC Tools

 A list of OSINT/OPSEC tools I made, forked, and/or use.